 The following classes are for 4-H youth 8 to 18 years of age.
-Crops projects will be judged during the morning on Thursday, July 8, 2021.
+Crops projects will be judged during the afternoon on Wednesday, July 13, 2022.

 Three 4-H'ers can be selected for the Illinois State Fair from the following crop classes.
 One 4-H'er can be selected for the Illinois State Fair from the Crops Ready4Life Challenge.